Military to Civilian Career Transition: How to Translate Your Skills for Success

 The Military Skills Translation Challenge

-But when we translate that to "managed complex supply chain operations and cross-functional teams to ensure zero downtime in high-stakes environments," suddenly they see a project manager, an operations leader, or a logistics director.
+“Managed complex supply chain operations and cross-functional teams to ensure zero downtime in high-stakes environments,” …suddenly they see a project manager, an operations leader, or a logistics director.

 The skills are the same.
-The impact is the same.
-The language is what changes.

 Transferable Military Skills That Employers Value

-I've worked with transitioning service members who have successfully made the leap to civilian careers.
 Josh Hall (video below) retired after 20 years of military service and needed to articulate his value in a completely new context.

-I've also supported clients like a naval officer who moved into an operations role at CBRE, and another transitioned from Navy service into management consulting.
+I’ve also supported clients like a naval officer who moved into an operations role at CBRE, and another who transitioned from Navy service into management consulting.

 Project Management Expertise